 Every master's degree thesis plan requires the completion of an approved thesis that demonstrates the student's ability to perform original, independent research.
 Students will complete the M.A. degree by writing an original interdisciplinary research paper, critical reflection, or creative portfolio that integrates knowledge learned in their graduate course work.
-The M.A. thesis should be submitted by spring quarter of their second year, but no later than the seventh quarter (normally fall quarter of the third year).
-Students must enroll in Chicana/o Studies 595 (M.A.
-Thesis Research) under the guidance of their faculty advisor to produce the thesis.
+The M.A. thesis shouldbe submitted by spring quarter of their second year, but no later than the seventh quarter (normally fall quarter of the third year).
+Students must enroll in CCAS 595 (M.A.
+Thesis Research) under theguidance of their faculty advisor to produce the thesis.
 The thesis is evaluated on a pass/no pass basis.

-The thesis committee will consist of the student's faculty advisor and two ladder-ranked faculty, one of which should be from the list of core or jointly-appointed faculty in the department, and the other may be from outside the department.
+The thesis committee will consist of the student's faculty advisor and two ladderranked faculty, one of which should be from the list of core or jointly-appointed faculty in the department, and the other may be from outside the department.
 The thesis committee should be appointed by the Graduate Division no later than spring quarter of the student's second year.